- On sale!

 Sherwin-Williams Macropoxy 400

 Macropoxy 400 (formerly known as Sherwin-Williams Macropoxy C400V3) multi-functional epoxy zinc phosphate coating is suitable for the protection of steelwork in a range of exposure environments from C1 to C5.
-It was recently used on The Shard for corrosion protection.
+It was recently used on The Shard (London) for corrosion protection.

 - Car parks